zshahzadpumacy/Fanpay/README.md

 # Payment Contract
-This repository includes a module from Fanpay solution which is a prototype of smart contract that is designed to run on the XRPL EVM sidechain and facilitates payment transactions between users.
-It allows a user to send a payment to a recipient by calling the processPayment function.
+This repository includes a module from our Fanpay solution which is a prototype of a smart contract that is designed to run on the XRPL EVM sidechain of XRPL, while facilitating payment transactions with RLUSD stablecoins, XRP, and token-based rewards between fan communities (users) and merchants of sports league clubs.
+It allows a user to send a RLUSD or XRP payment to a recipient by calling the processPayment function.
 It ensures the proper transfer of funds and maintains a secure payment mechanism.

 Each successful transaction is logged with the sender, recipient, and the amount transferred, making it easy to track payments and also Includes checks for valid recipient addresses and sufficient funds to prevent invalid transactions.